MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 ## Naming

-When naming your functions in PowerShell, use a [Pascal case][] name with an approved verb and a singular noun.
+When naming your functions in PowerShell, use a [Pascal case][Pascal case] name with an approved verb and a singular noun.
 I also recommend prefixing the noun.
 For example:
 `<ApprovedVerb>-<Prefix><SingularNoun>`.